lochbika/recording_box/README.md

 There is an example file at [RaspberryPi_config/config.txt](RaspberryPi_config/config.txt).

 ### Run it
-Either log in via ssh and manually start it:
+Either log in via ssh and manually start it

 ```
 python3 main.py
 ```

-modify and copy the [systemd service file](systemd/recording_box.service) to /etc/systemd/system, start and enable it:
+or modify and copy the [systemd service file](systemd/recording_box.service) to /etc/systemd/system, start and enable it:

 ```
 sudo cp systemd/recording_box.service /etc/systemd/system/